ChickenProp/chickenprop.github.com/_posts/2021-12-28-uk-self-assessment.md

 HMRC [publishes](https://www.gov.uk/government/publications/self-assessment-tax-return-sa100) a document called "how to fill in your tax return".
 (In previous years it had the reference SA150, and that's still in the filename, but it's no longer written under the title for some reason.)
 I actually haven't found it very helpful, it mostly doesn't seem to answer questions that the website leaves me with.
 But I guess it might be helpful in theory.

+**Update December 29:** I only know about the parts of this process that are relevant to me.
+Some questions about other parts are [answered](https://www.reddit.com/r/UKPersonalFinance/comments/rqez89/walkthrough_filing_a_selfassessment_tax_return/) in the comments on /r/UKPersonalFinance.
+Also, I generally find that community to be very helpful and knowledgable, so I find it reassuring that they only caught one mistake so far.

 ---

 The gov.uk [page on filing](https://www.gov.uk/log-in-file-self-assessment-tax-return) says you have to register first unless you sent a tax return last year.
 I've sent tax returns for several years running now, and I don't remember what registering was like.